robotics-88/vehicle-launch/calibration.md

 Refer this github link for more information: [click me](https://github.com/PJLab-ADG/SensorsCalibration/tree/master/lidar2camera)

-Note: The Lidar-camera calibration can also be done using just the repo1 where we manually click the board corners in both the images and the pcds and save these corners.
+Note: The Lidar-camera calibration can also be done using just the repo1 where we manually click the board corners in both the images and the pcds and save these corner coordinates.
 Then we have to run the `getExt1.launch` file to get the extrinsic between the camera and the lidar.
 But there seems to be some convergence problem in the script.
 So, the cloud points were not aligned with the image as expected.